wakkihaya/Neurons-Frontend-test/README.md

 ## Task board

-All tasks are managed a Github project.
+All tasks are managed in a Github project.

 See:
 https://github.com/wakkihaya/Neurons-Frontend-test/projects/1